dssg/triage/example/config/README.md

 Explain the parameters for running Triage experiments

 Triage is a great tool to make our life easier by semi-automating many different tasks when we are doing predictive anlaytics projects, so that the usres can focus more on the problem formulation and modeling than implementation.
 The configuration helps users define the parameters in an experiment.
-To run a full Triage experiment, users are required to define `experiment.yaml`, `feature.yaml` and `audition.yaml`.
+To run a full Triage experiment, users are required to define `experiment.yaml` and `audition.yaml`.
 The `postmodeling_config.yaml` and `postmodeling_crosstabs.yaml` are optional, only for users who want to use `triage.postmodeling` module after experiment.

 ## Experiment Configuration
-Also check out the the example file `experiment.yaml`.
+Also check out the example file `experiment.yaml`.

 ### Config Version